ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The mandatory fields are determined by the message type exchanged between the two gateways (see Section 7).

-## SATP Message Format and Payloads

-{: #satp-message-format}

-SATP messages are exchanged between peer gateways, where depending on the message type one gateway may act as a client of the other (and vice versa).

-All SATP messages exchanged between gateways are in JSON format [RFC8259], with the relevant payloads Base64 encoded.

 ## SATP Message Digital Signatures